 Attacks on Cloud Technology Providers grew by 630% in the first 4 months of 2020 alone (McAfee).
+The percentage of malware delivered using cloud apps topped 61% in 2020, and Cloud apps are now the target of 36% of all phishing campaigns according to netskope.

-More recently, the attacks on Aprima EHR's storage provider MedNetworx led to weeks of outages for Providers using the Aprima EHR (HealthcarelTNews).
+More recently, the attacks on Aprima EHR's storage provider MedNetworx led to weeks of outages for Providers using the Aprima EHR (HealthcareITNews).